How to Track WordPress Categories in Google Analytics (The Simple Way)

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!

-For more information, you can check out this guide on how to set up categories in WordPress.
+For more information and a tutorial on creating categories and tags, you can check out this guide on how to set up categories in WordPress.

 What are Custom Dimensions?

-Custom dimensions allow you to collect and analyze data that matter to your website, which Analytics doesn’t automatically track, like Categories, Tags, Author, etc.
+Custom dimensions allow you to collect and analyze data that matter to your website that Google Analytics doesn’t automatically track out of the box, like Categories, Tags, Author, logged-in users, and more.

-Custom dimensions are just like the default dimensions that you can find in Google Analytics (example: gender, region, all pages, traffic sources, etc.), except you create them yourself.
+Custom dimensions are just like the default dimensions that you can find in Google Analytics (regions, pages, traffic sources, etc.), except you create them yourself by clicking a couple buttons inside MonsterInsights.

 For more details, you can read the beginners guide to custom dimensions.